 The wealth and asset survey includes the household value of several assets.
 These have been categorised into two groups as shown in Fig. 8.
-The most liquid assets include cash held in current accounts, ISA's and savings accounts.
-Assets that are deemed less liquid are held in financial products and accounts outside of these three cash-based accounts.
+The most liquid assets include cash held in current accounts, ISA's, savings accounts and national saving products.
+Assets that are deemed less liquid are held in financial products and accounts outside of these four cash-based accounts.